foremii/Smart-Filament-Dryer/README.md

 # Smart-Filament-Dryer
 ESPHOME project that automates a 3dprinting Filament dryer using an esp32.
 This was based around a Polydryer and it's original heater and power supply and maintains the original thermal fuse for safety.

 This uses a Bosch BME688 Temperature, Humidity and Gas sensor for a Climate Thermostat controlling a slow PWM pid controller to a relay for the stock 24V heating element in a PolyDryer.
+This allows you to data log humididy, temperature or the readings of any sensor you can think of that is compatible with ESPHome if you know how to connect it.
 ![Alt text](thermostat.png?raw=true "Thermostat")

 # BOM